Crimean Goths: Early modern era

-The language spoke[n] in the Peninsula Crimea, or Taurica Chersonesus, in Asia, still retains many German words, brought thither, as is suppos'd by a colony of Goths, who went to settle there about 850 years after the Deluge.
+The language spoke[n] in the Peninsula Crimea, or Taurica Chersonesus, in Asia, still retains many German words, brought thither, as is suppos'd, by a colony of Goths, who went to settle there about 850 years after the Deluge.
 The late Mr. Busbeq, who had been Imperial Ambassador at the Ottoman Port, collected and publish'd a great number of these words in his fourth letter; and in my own travels through that Country I took notice of many more.

 Religion

 The first report of the Crimean Goths appears in the Vita of Saint Cyril, Apostle to the Slavs, who went to Crimea to preach the gospel to the Khazars (c.
 850).
 He lists "Goths" as people who read and praised the Christian God "in their own language".
 In 1606, Joseph Justus Scaliger claimed that the Goths of Crimea read both the Old and New Testaments "in the letters of Wulfila's alphabet".
 These are the only two reports that refer to the existence of a written form of Crimean Gothic, but also confirm their Christian faith.

 Gothic peoples originally practiced forms of Gothic paganism, in turn, a subset of Germanic paganism, before nominally being Christianised from the 4th to 6th centuries AD.
-The Crimean Goths had converted from Arian to Chalcedonian Christianity by the 6th century.
-In the 8th century, John of Gothia, an Orthodox bishop, led an unsuccessful revolt against Khazar overlordship.
-Following the split of Chalcedonian Christianity in the 11th century between the Roman and Orthodox branches, these peoples remained loyal to Constantinople as part of the Eastern Orthodox Church.

 Language

 The language of the Crimean Goths is poorly attested, with only 101 certain independent forms surviving, few of which are phrases, and a three-line song, which has never been conclusively translated.
-Possible loan words are still used in Crimean Tatar, though this too remains highly speculative.

 In 2015, five Gothic graffiti inscriptions were found by Andrey Vinogradov, a Russian historian, on stone plates excavated in Mangup in 1938, and deciphered by him and Maksim Korobov.
 The reading of these inscriptions was made difficult, because they were later overwritten by some Greek graffiti.